bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # proxy agent service : service

-Returns a service object of the BESProxyAgent if one is present
+Returns a service object of the BESProxyAgent if one is present.

 # public firewall profile type : firewall profile type